leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/full_os.md

 ## 4. Create a device for the filesystem

-Add a new script tag with the type module into the index.html.
-Create a HttpBytesDevice(link) from the ext2 image that was just created.
-OverlayDevice(link) makes it possible to make make changes to the image, that are overlayed and saved in an IndexedDB layer that's persisted in the browser.
+Add a new `<script>` tag with the type module into the index.html.

+Create a `HttpBytesDevice(link)` from the ext2 image that was just created. `OverlayDevice(link)` makes it possible to make changes to the image, that are overlayed and saved in an IndexedDB layer that's persisted in the browser.

 ```html
 <script type="module">